google/comprehensive-rust/mdbook-course/README.md

 These will be replaced with a markdown outline of the current segment, session, or course.
 The last directive can refer to another course by name and is used in the "Running the Course" section.

+# Course-Schedule Comments

+The `course-schedule` binary generates Markdown output that is included in a GitHub pull request comment, based on the information provided in the above format.